rdonalson/Financial-Planner-Forecast-Ledger/README.md

   * Pswd: SciFiSlackerAI-2022
     -	**Note: When prompted click “Ask Later”, don’t click “Next”

-## Improvements and Consolidations
+## 06/15/2020 Improvements and Consolidations
-  * Upgraded Angular 12 to 15
   * Better Responsive Behaviour
   * Consolidation of Debits, Credits & Initial Amount in these areas:
     - UI:
       - Credit and Debit components, html, styling and services into single region, Item
       - VwCredit, VwDebit, Credit, Debit and InitialAmount models to one models, IItem
     - API:
       - Credit and Debit API Controllers, Data Structures and Infrastructure to single region, Item
     - Database:
       - Credit, Debit and InitialAmount merged to one table with ItemType marker into new Database, "FPFL"
       - Reconfigured the Ledger Readout procedure to use these changes
   * Added Database Project containing individual SQL Scripts that Drop and Create all of the database objects
   * Enabled Lazy Loading of Modules in the Features Section.